ChrisMunozCodes/ChrisMunozCodes/README.md

 <details>
  <summary><h3>👨‍💻 Experience</h3></summary>
  <h1>Freelance</h1>
-I have successfully delievered fully-responsive websites to business owners in my local area.
-I work closely with my clients to meet tight deadlines, deliever clean code products, and also provide maintenance and hosting.
+I have successfully delivered fully responsive websites to business owners in my local area.
+I work closely with my clients to meet tight deadlines, deliver clean code products, and also provide maintenance and hosting.

  <h1>100Devs</h1>
-During my time at 100Devs, I had plenty of amazing opportunities, I attended a bunch of seminars that fleshed out my knowledge of programming technologies such as  Github, HTML, CSS, JavaScript, Node.js, MongoDB and React.
-I worked with different teams building out full-stack web application, building relationships, and working with different people each time.
-Countless hours of problem solving, building, and working with peers and clients.
-During my time at 100Devs I found my first client as well, allowing me to expand my skill-set.
+During my time at 100Devs, I had plenty of amazing opportunities, I attended a bunch of seminars that fleshed out my knowledge of programming technologies such as  Github, HTML, CSS, JavaScript, Node.js, MongoDB, and React.
+I worked with different teams building out full-stack web applications, building relationships, and working with different people each time.
+Countless hours of problem-solving, building, and working with peers and clients.
+During my time at 100Devs, I found my first client as well, allowing me to expand my skill set.

 </details>